Hotragn/AutoWCEBleedGen-Challenge/README.md

 The weight files and results i.e., confusion matrix, precision, recall, F1 confidence score curve and validation images used can be found in train11 folder in detailed.<br>
-Test dataset results for 1 and 2 datasets can be found here:
+Test dataset results for 1 and 2 datasets can be found and downloaded from here: "https://github.com/Hotragn/AutoWCEBleedGen-Challenge/blob/main/Test%20Dataset%20Predicted%20Results.xlsx"
 <br>
 Direct link for metrics:<br>
 (https://github.com/Hotragn/AutoWCEBleedGen-Challenge/blob/main/train11/results.csv)